Aetrix27/SearchVisualizer/README.md

 #SearchVisualizer

 Instructions:
-This program will use the search algorithm Breadth First Search to find a node from a starting node, traversing each level of a node tree.
+This program will use the search algorithm Breadth First Search to find an end node from a starting node, traversing each level of a node tree.
+The end node can be selected by the user by selecting a square.
 It is built using Pygame, and can be initiated by pressing any key on the keyboard.

 #Installation